nguyenkvvn/SWMP-9/README.md

 This frame is NOT compatible with 1.0/2.0 45's, as they utlize a different locking block.
 Variants provided include texturing and rails.
 Note that aftermarket triggers _and Performance Center_ triggers may require modification to the striker plate interface loop towards the rear.
-Girsan M28 SA kits using M&P magazines will require the M&P magazine's retention cutout to be extended width wise.
+Girsan M28 SA kits using M&P magazines will require the M&P magazine's retention cutout to be extended width wise, and a reduction to the steel lip of body near the follower's last-round-hold-open geometry.
+(Using M&P magazines on Girsan M28 SA kits are not recommended.)

 ## Variants
 - **SWMP-9** - Standard length grip, with standard length slide.
 (Matches factory 1.0 M&P 9 offering, and Girsan M28 SA.)